NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 [Link to course][cscc69]

 An extremely hands-on course that builds up the mini operating system, Pintos.
 Consists of 4 increasingly difficult projects that cover bootstrapping, multithreading, virtual memory, and filesystems respectively.

+### CSCD01: Engineering Large Software Systems
+[Link to course][cscd01]

+Continues the work of CSCC01 by uncovering the ideas behind designing larger software systems.
+This course contained a group project which had students work on an open source software.
+In our case, this was scikit-learn.

+### CSCD03: Social Impact of Information Technology
+[Link to course][cscd03]

+Taken in the last year of every computer science degree, this course takes a hard look at the technologies that now exist or that may exist in the future and how they impact society.
+Topics include safety-critical software, privacy, cyber-crime, mental health, and ethics.

 ### CSC410: Software Testing and Verification
 [Link to course][csc410]